 As soon as you finally start understanding all the ins and outs of Medicare, they go and change it on you.
 Medicare is modified each and every year.
-This year, in 2019, there have been quite a few beneficial changes made in regard to Medicare Advantage plans.
+There have been quite a few beneficial changes made in regard to Medicare Advantage plans.

 Medicare Advantage plans have new benefits as well as a new enrollment period.
 There are also a few new updates that have been made to Original Medicare in 2019, too.
 Below are a few updates to Medicare you should be aware of.